uofa-cmput404/404f23project-404-team-not-found/README.md

 - [x] As an author, when someone sends me a friends only-post I want to see the likes.
 - [x] As an author, comments on friend posts are private only to me the original author.
 - [x] As an author, I want un-befriend local and remote authors
+  - Done for local.
+Unfollowing Code Monkey's author works.
+  - Some teams have implemented their `DELETE` `/followers` request in local-only mode, so we aren't able to "Unfollow" their author.
 - [x] As an author, I want to be able to use my web-browser to manage my profile
 - [x] As an author, I want to be able to use my web-browser to manage/author my posts
 - [x] As a server admin, I want to be able to add, modify, and remove authors.